tmokmss/blog/src/data/blog/20251007-cdk-context-provider/index.md

 </Stack>
 ```

 The second issue is using `id=Default`.
 Default can only be used once per scope, so it's inconvenient when creating multiple ContextProviders within the same scope.
+For example,

 ```typescript
 const context = new ApiServiceContextProvider(this, "Default", {